RPi-Distro/pi-gen/stage3/04-install-sw/files/README.md

     - Behringer UM2 is a good choice
     - verified to work with Behringer UCA222
     - verified to work with Focusrite 2i2
-    - other 2-channel interfaces are likely to work
+    - other 2-channel recording interfaces are likely to work
     - other interfaces may require editing parameters in /etc/jackrdc.conf
 - **Microphone and/or instrument** to USB Audio Interface
     - Microphone preamp requires XLR cable (don't connect microphone to 1/4" jack)